bart-sysf/yii2-api-kit/README.md

 Please note, apidoc is a dev-dependency in Node.js.
 It will only be installed when using the ```npm install``` command.

 ## HOW TO CONTRIBTE
-You may contribute in any way you want, but please contact me beforehand to prevent merge-conflicts.
+You may contribute in any way you want, but please contact me beforehand to prevent merge-conflicts by [creating an issue](https://github.com/blurrywindows/yii2-api-kit/issues).

 ## ISSUES
 If you have any questions or experience any issues with this kit, please [submit an issue](https://github.com/blurrywindows/yii2-api-kit/issues).